LLNL/ExaCA/examples/README.md

 # ExaCA input files
-## The .txt files in the examples subdirectory are provided on the command line to let ExaCA know which problem is being simulated.
+The .txt files in the examples subdirectory are provided on the command line to let ExaCA know which problem is being simulated.
 Any lines prior to the first string of asterisks are ignored, as are any lines starting with an asterisk.

+## All problems
-### The below lines are required regardless of problem type.
+The below lines are required regardless of problem type.
 They can be in any order, except Problem type must be given first:

 |Input                   | Details |
 |------------------------|---------|